 A familiar concept from classical choice theory is the revealed preference relation over options, which can be inferred from the agent's choice behaviour.
 Analogously, we now introduce the revealed reason-based model, which can be inferred from the observed choice function.
-Like a revealed preference relation, a revealed reason-based model has an empirical basis.
 It is constructed by

-- counting a property as motivationally salient in a given context if and only if it makes a behavioural difference (in a sense defined below), and - counting a property bundle S as fundamentally preferred to another property bundle T if and only if the agent is observed to choose an option x over another option y, where x and y are revealed to be conceptualized as S and T, respectively (in a sense defined below).
+- counting a property as motivationally salient in a given context if and only if it makes a behavioural difference (in a sense defined below), and - counting a property bundle S as fundamentally preferred to another bundle T if and only if the agent chooses an option x over another option y, where x and yare revealed to be conceptualized as S and T (in a sense defined below).

-We first introduce the notion of revealed motivation, then define the revealed reasonbased model, and finally characterize the class of choice functions that are rationalizable by such a model, also offering an example of a choice function that falls outside this class.
+We first define the revealed reason-based model and then characterize the class of choice functions that are rationalizable by such a model.